 Recent AA-Populus research showed driving on motorways and in poor weather conditions are the scenarios newly-qualified drivers feel most un-prepared for.

-Half (51%) of drivers said they did not feel prepared for motorway driving when they passed their driving test.
-Just under half (43%) said they felt un-prepared for driving in poor weather.
+- Half (51%) of drivers said they did not feel prepared for motorway driving when they passed their driving test

 A minimum learning period, enforced by a logbook and with mandatory lessons on a variety of roads and in different light and weather conditions would help address this.